Which country is cheaper, France or Germany?

 See also Free Things to do in Paris.

-The thorough and effecient public transit system of Germany can take you anywhere.
+Germany has an effecient and thorough public transportation system which can take you anywhere in the country.
 The extensive train networks (Deutsche Bahn, among others) connects major cities, small towns, and rural areas so that everywhere is connected and accessible.
 And once you're in major cities such as Berlin, Cologne, and Munich, you'll find even more local public transit options.
 Even smaller cities and towns in Germany have their own bus and tram networks to get everyone around quickly.
 Furthermore, the famous autobahns of Germany can take those who wish to drive around the country quickly as well.
 On top of all of this, most major cities have airports with multiple international connections on a daily basis.

 Is it easy to travel around Germany?

-France has a great public transit system.
+With a huge network, the transit system in France can get you around easily.
 The French rail system is a terrific way to move around the country quickly and easily.
 Most small towns are connected to the larger cities by rail, and the larger cities are connected with high-speed rail, too.
 The airports are also modern and efficient, and offer connections to everywhere in the world.
 The roads are also great for driving, too.

 See also How to Visit the Loire Valley from Paris.